 One great way of speeding up the planning process is to create a list of all your favourite foods as a family.
 That way you have a database to pick from when you’re drawing a blank.
 You can then add to it as and when you discover a new recipe.

 If you’re looking for menu inspiration then check out my pinterest.
-I have a board for all my meal plans, plus a board with great family recipe ideas.
+I have a board with loads of my favourite recipes so dinner time never has to be boring.

 Please note this post may include some affiliate links.
 This has no effect on you - to find out more please check out the disclosure